gregorisbachtsevanos/gregorisbachtsevanos/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm Gregoris Bachtsevanos, a passionate developer with a front-end focus and strong full-stack development skills.
-I love building dynamic and efficient web applications, seamlessly blending user experience with robust back-end solutions to deliver high-quality projects.
+I'm Gregoris Bachtsevanos, a passionate developer with a strong foundation in full-stack development, specializing in front-end technologies.
+I enjoy crafting dynamic, user-friendly interfaces while also diving deep into back-end logic to create efficient and scalable web applications.

 ## 🌟 Skills